fondemen/vagrant-kubernetes/README.md

 Default is false.

 #### UPGRADE
 Whether to upgrade OS.
+In case OS is actually upgraded, restart cluster with `vagrant halt;vagrant up`.
 Default is false.

 #### SCP
-Whetjer to install the [vagrant-scp](https://github.com/invernizzi/vagrant-scp) plugin.
+Whether to install the [vagrant-scp](https://github.com/invernizzi/vagrant-scp) plugin.
 Default is true.